sadpupil/CMSC-5724-Project/README.md

 ## How to use the program
 + Make sure that you have JDK 1.7 or above installed on your device.

-+ Create a new Java project using: `git clone https://github.com/sadpupil/CMSC-5724-Project.git` in VScode (or other tools).
++ Create a new Java project using: `git clone https://github.com/sadpupil/CMSC-5724-Project.git` in Visual Studio Code (or other tools).

 + After the project is loaded, run `main` method in `/CMSC-5724-Project/MarginPerceptron/src/main/Main.java`, and the results shall be printed in the terminal.